 One of the main advantages of living in a city is a diverse and thriving social life.
 From cinemas and theatres to fitness classes and local events, cities are definitely a place to get out there and meet people.
 Most cities also offer lots of free events and exhibitions!

 Even though there’s more to do in cities, according to the BBC, people living in villages and hamlets have significantly higher amounts of disposable income (between £640 and £700 per week) than their urban neighbours (£555).
 Which means that even though there are more options in the city for outings, village dwellers have more cash to burn.

 For more advice on how to plan your financial future

-If you’re feeling worried about your finances, that’s ok and we’re here to help.
+If you’re feeling worried about your finances, that’s ok, we’re here to help.
 Money can be a really stressful issue to navigate, especially while everything is so uncertain.
 But our support team are here to listen, offer reassurance and connect you to the right advice.
 Head here to speak to our team of experts and trained volunteers.